Playing by rivers as a family

-Making boats out of leaves and sticks when it’s cold… and when the spring comes.
-Playing with tides and waves by the Thames in spring.
-Finding ways to play by the water when it’s cold.
-Spotting river monsters.
+Making boats out of leaves and sticks when it’s cold… and when the spring comes; Spotting river monsters; Playing with tides and waves by the Thames in spring; Looking for otters and cygnets; Finding a way down to the river bank.

 251 – Making boats and racing them